 Galvanized coatings perform well under extreme cold and hot temperatures.
-Studies done on the effect of low temperature environments on hot-dip galvanized (HDG) steel indicate minimal change in the behavior of the galvanized coating.
+Studies done on the effect of low-temperature environments on hot-dip galvanized (HDG) steel indicate the minimal change in the behavior of the galvanized coating.
 In fact, HDG coatings do not show any significant differences in corrosion rate in temperatures below -40 F. Some polar installations have used galvanized steel for corrosion protection and have been in service for many years.
 As with any steel at very low temperatures, the material becomes brittle with extended use.
-Low temperature climates are an appropriate use for hot-dip galvanized steel.
+Low-temperature climates are an appropriate use for hot-dip galvanized steel.

 When considering short-term usage, that is, periods of less than two hours at a time or onetime temperature excursions for less than twenty-four hours, the recommended maximum service temperature for galvanized steel is approximately 660 F (350 C).